 #11 Stefan Hell

-Nobel Prize laureate Stefan Hell, a physicist specializing in microscopy and director of the Max Planck Institute for Multidisciplinary Sciences in Göttingen, spoke on March 25, 2023, at the Zentrum für Kunst und Medien in Karlsruhe on the topic “How to Overcome Scientific Boundaries.”
-With remarkable candor, Hell shares his academic journey with the audience and offers insight into his self-conception as a basic research scientist.
+Nobel laureate Stefan Hell, a physicist specializing in microscopy and a director of the Max Planck Institute for Multidisciplinary Sciences in Göttingen, gave a talk on March 25, 2023, at the Center for Art and Media (ZKM) in Karlsruhe on “How to overcome a scientific limit”.
+In this lecture, Hell is very open about his academic career and offers insights into how he sees himself as a basic researcher.

-Stefan Hell needed many years to convince the scientific community of his invention.
-For a long time, he had no permanent position, lived under precarious conditions, traveled to conferences at his own expense, and submitted funding applications in vain.
-It was not until the second half of the 1990s, after completing his habilitation, that he was appointed group leader at the Max Planck Institute in Göttingen, and in 2002 he was named its director.
-Looking back, he says that what motivated him most was the feeling of doing what gave him the greatest intellectual satisfaction—even when his research temporarily received no recognition.
+It was many years before Stefan Hell was able to convince the expert community of his discovery.
+For a long time, he had no job and lived precariously, traveling to conferences at his own expense and submitting funding applications to no avail.
+It was only in the second half of the 1990s, following his habilitation, that he was appointed to the position of group leader at the Max Planck Institute in Göttingen, where he became a director in 2002.
+Looking back, he says what motivated him above all was the feeling that he had to do what gave him the greatest intellectual satisfaction, even if his research was ignored for some time.

 Peter-André Alt